 Today, we live in an unpredictable world, and it appears to be getting even more unpredictable.
 We can’t know in advance when we will get sick or have an accidental injury.
 Most serious health problems take us by surprise.
 In a life or death emergency, are you prepared to know what to do until help arrives?
 Most people don’t preplan for emergencies other than to know how to dial 911.
 Sometimes, medical emergencies require immediate intervention.
 Knowing what to do in a medical emergency can … [Read more...] about Medical Emergency Protocol

-Asian woman falling from ladder with back pain or her hips A fall resulting in injury can cost a life.
+A fall resulting in injury can cost a life.
 Alarming statistics tell us that globally, an estimated 646,000 fatal falls occur each year, making it the second leading cause of unintentional injury death, after road traffic injuries.
 (WHO 2018) By definition, a fall is defined as an unplanned descend to the floor, ground or other lower surface with or without injury to the patient.
-Anyone who falls is at risk of injury but factors … [Read more...] about Emergency Falls at Home
+Anyone who falls is at risk of injury but factors like age, gender, and existing medical conditions affect the … [Read more...] about Emergency Falls at Home

 Spring is More Than Just Allergy Season Most of us recognize spring as allergy season.
 There’s more at play than just allergies.
 Here is a guide to understanding springtime health conditions, how to recognize them, and when to seek the advice of your doctor or emergency medical facility.
 Spring typically means a return to outdoor activities and the lengthening of days, but it can also be a time for allergy related respiratory illnesses.
 The reason for the spike in allergy flare-ups in … [Read more...] about Common Springtime Illnesses: Signs, Symptoms and When to Seek Emergency Care